Have you ever checked whether you have unclaimed financial assets?

 Given the lack of knowledge on a majority of Kenyans about their unclaimed assets, the Authority has partnered with the Huduma Kenya secretariat.
 The move aims to bring their services closer to the people.

-In the desire and our need to be much more customer friendly and accessible, authority will be partnering with Huduma Kenya secretariat to make services available across Huduma centers in all the 47 counties.
+In the desire and need to be much more customer friendly and accessible, the authority will be partnering with Huduma Kenya secretariat to make services available across Huduma centers in all the 47 counties.

 “This will assist us to provide much more efficient and effective services as we will also be training the Huduma officers to guide the public on the reunification process, so you don’t just go and collect form but also get advise on how you can be supported in the process,” said Chairman Kiplagat.